toddpillars/toddpillars/README.md

 ## My Certification Goals

-6/12/26 for the Kubernetes and Cloud Native Associate Exam (KCNA) Exam
+6/21/26 for the Kubernetes and Cloud Native Associate Exam (KCNA) Exam

 7/30/26 for the Certified Kubernetes Administrator (CKA) Exam

 ## Things that I'm working on:

-Learning DevOps/AIOps in Public <a href="https://github.com/toddpillars/homelab">https://github.com/toddpillars/homelab</a>
+Learning DevOps/AIOps in Public <a href="https://github.com/toddpillars/homelab">https://github.com/toddpillars/homelab</a> <- This Repo

 Cloud Certifications - I've decided to get GCP (Google Cloud Platform) certified.